BlvckBytes/ctor-ensure/README.md

   ) => ValidationResult;
 }

+/**
+ * Result of calling process() on a {@link ValidationConfig}
+ */
+interface ValidationResult {
+  // True if it didn't pass validation, false on success
+  error: boolean;

+  // Specific value that caused this error value?: any;
+}
 ```

-The description may be an immediate value, or a thunk. `process()` will be called for every field (or element of an array) the ensure is connected with.
+`process()` will be called for every field (or element of an array) the ensure is connected with.
 It returns an object with the error-flag (true on error, false if valid) and the value that caused trouble.
 To get a feel for how the standard ensures have been implemented, have a look at the sourcecode.

 ## Templating